National Zoo and Conservation Biology Institute (NZCBI)

 Cooper, Nathan W., Research Ecologist.
 B.S.
 (2003) Michigan State University; M.S.
 (2008) Portland State University; Ph.D.
 (2014) Tulane University.
 Research specialties: Behavioral ecology; Conservation Biology; Avian Migration; Animal movement modeling and analysis; Full annual cycle ecology; Endangered species research and management.
 Contact: CooperN@si.edu

-Crosier, Adrienne, Cheetah Biologist, Department of Reproductive Sciences.
+Crosier, Adrienne, Carnivore Curator, Department of Animal Care Sciences.
 B.S.
 (1996); Ph.D.
 (2001) North Carolina State University.
 Research specialties: Understanding basic and comparative wildlife reproductive physiology and implementation of assisted reproductive technologies.
 Contact: CrosierA@si.edu

 Dallmeier, Francisco, Director, Center for Conservation Education and Sustainability, NZP.
 B.A.
 (1977) Central University of Venezuela; M.S.
 (1984), Ph.D.
 (1986) Colorado State University.
 Research specialties: Integrating Conservation Needs with Development Priorities to Sustain Biodiversity; Developing and Implementing Biodiversity.
 Contact: DallmeierF@si.edu

-Delaski, Kristina, Associate Veterinarian, Department of Conservation Medicine.
+Delaski, Kristina, Associate Veterinarian, Conservation Medicine Unit, Wildlife Health Sciences.
 B.S.
 (2003) University of Findlay; D.V.M.
 (2007) Tufts University.
 Diplomate, American College of Zoological Medicine (2018).
-Research specialities: health and diseases of red panda; disease and management of captive and free-ranging wildlife; conservation medicine of non-domestic species.
+Research specialties: Health and diseases of red panda; disease and management of captive and free-ranging wildlife; conservation medicine of non-domestic species.
 Contact: delaskik@si.edu

 Fleischer, Robert C., Head, Center for Conservation Genomics and Senior Scientist.
 B.A.
 (1978) University of California, Santa Barbara; Ph.D.
 (1983) University of Kansas.
 Research specialties: Evolutionary biology, conservation biology, population genetics, behavioral ecology, ornithology, mammalogy, pathogens.
 Contact: FleischerR@si.edu